-On September 4, 2020, JX Enterprises, Inc. ("JXE") detected that it was the target of a cybersecurity attack.
-An unauthorized third party attempted to infiltrate JXE's computer network.
-Although we have found no evidence that your information has been specifically accessed for misuse, it is possible that your full name, mailing address, and social security number could have been exposed.
+Accordingly, this letter serves to notify you that although we have found no evidence that your information has been specifically accessed for misuse, it is possible that your full name, mailing address, and social security number could have been exposed to an unauthorized third-party.

-We maintained this information on our system for standard invoicing and billing purposes.
+We maintained this contractor and vendor information on our system for standard billing, invoicing, and other contract administration purposes.

-As of this writing, JXE has not received any reports of related identity theft since the date of the incident (September 4, 2020 to present).
+As of this writing, MCC has not received any reports of related identity theft since the date of the incident.